By Kathryn Kosmides

 Make sure you always bring more than necessary (or at least know the closest store so you can quickly buy more if you run out).

-With SummitSync’s meeting scheduler platform, it’s easy to track which meetings are taking place where and adequately stock your meeting spaces with the right amount of food, beverages, and other necessities.
+With SummitSync’s meeting automation platform, it’s easy to track meeting locations and adequately stock your spaces with the right amount of food, beverages, and other necessities.

 Have you ever walked into an event or meeting space and had no one greet you?
 You’re just standing there awkwardly waiting for someone to shake your hand and invite you into the space.